Skip to main content

 A standard enthalpy change is measured at 25 degrees C and 100 kPa with reactants and products in their standard states.

-What is connecting to later units?
+What are connecting to later units?

 Show answer

 Unit 2 builds collision theory and activation energy onto this framework.
-Unit 3 introduces Hess's law and enthalpy of formation for indirect Delta H calculations (in some QCAA schools), and reuses enthalpy in the context of equilibrium.
+Unit 3 introduces Hess's law and enthalpy of formation for indirect ΔH\Delta H calculations (in some QCAA schools), and reuses enthalpy in the context of equilibrium.
 Unit 4 connects enthalpy with the energetics of combustion fuels and biofuels.

 What is catalyst?